Philadelphia Car Accident Lawyers

 Economic damages such as the amount of medical bills, the amount of lost wages, and any expenses incurred by the client help increase the potential value of a case.
 Additional damages, such as scarring or disfigurement and a spouse’s a loss of consortium can also increase the potential value of a claim.

 However, the value of a case may ultimately depend on how much insurance is available for pay for an injured person’s damages.
 Pennsylvania law only requires that auto policies provide a minimum of $15,000 in liability coverage per person or a total of $30,000 per accident.
 This means that any policy issued under Pennsylvania law must have at last $15,000 available to pay for a person’s injuries and damages caused by an accident.
-If there is more than one injured person then there should be a minimum of $30,000 that would need to be split between the people injured by the at-fault driver.
+If there is more than one injured person in free case evaluation then there should be a minimum of $30,000 that would need to be split between the people injured by the at-fault driver.

 The hope is that there is more than enough insurance to fully compensate a person for his or her injuries.
-Insurance policies in Pennsylvania can provide significantly more than $15,000, but that depends on the amount of coverage chosen by that at-fault driver.
+Insurance policies in Pennsylvania can provide significantly more than $15,000, but that depends on the amount of coverage chosen by insurance carrier for that at-fault driver.
 Our law firm will identify and pursue any potential insurance coverage to make sure the maximum amount of coverage will be available.

 It is important to hire a skilled Philadelphia car accident lawyer in order to maximize the potential value of your case.
 Contact our firm today for a free consultation so we can discuss the details of your case.
 Put our experience to work for you.
 Call us at 215-914-6919 or call toll free at 866-617-0050.